Reginald R. Myers

-Colonel Reginald Rodney Myers (November 26, 1919 – October 23, 2005) was a United States Marine Corps officer who received the Medal of Honor for his heroism in Korea as a major — for fearlessly leading 250 United Nations troops to victory over 4,000 of the enemy in November 1950 during the Battle of Chosin Reservoir.
+Colonel Reginald Rodney Myers (November 26, 1919 – October 23, 2005) was a United States Marine Corps officer.
+He received the Medal of Honor for defeating 4,000 men with a group of 250 United Nations troops in November 1950 during the Battle of Chosin Reservoir in the Korean War.

-The battle occurred on November 29, 1950, as the Chinese communists threatened to envelop the United States X Corps forces at the Chosin Reservoir.
-The success of Major Myers' mission proved vital to the defense of Hagaru-ri.
-He was presented the Nation's highest military decoration by President Harry S. Truman during ceremonies at the White House on October 29, 1951.

 Early years

 Reginald Rodney Myers was born on November 26, 1919, in Boise, Idaho.
 He received his early schooling and graduated from high school in Salt Lake City, Utah.
 He graduated from the University of Idaho in Moscow, Idaho, in June 1941 with a Bachelor of Science degree in Mechanical Engineering.
 He attained the rank of cadet colonel in the Reserve Officers Training Corps at the university.
 On September 1, 1941, he resigned his Army Reserve commission to accept appointment as a second lieutenant in the United States Marine Corps.

-Myers was a member of Idaho Alpha Chapter of Sigma Alpha Epsilon.
+Myers was a member of Idaho Alpha chapter of Sigma Alpha Epsilon.

 Marine Corps service

-Second Lieutenant Myers completed Marine Officers' Basic School at the Philadelphia Navy Yard, then served as a company commander at the Marine Corps Base, San Diego, California.
+Myers completed Marine Officers' Basic School at the Philadelphia Navy Yard, then served as a company commander at the Marine Corps Base, San Diego, California.

 World War II

-In June 1942, he joined the Marine Detachment aboard the USS New Orleans for a year duty at sea, during which he fought the Japanese at Guadalcanal, Tulagi, the Eastern Solomons, and Tassafaronga.
-In July 1943, Captain Myers became commanding officer of the Marine detachment on board the USS Minneapolis and participated in the Gilbert, Marshall, Marianas, and Western Caroline Islands campaigns.
+In June 1942, Myers joined the Marine Detachment aboard the USS New Orleans for a year duty at sea, during which he fought the Japanese at Guadalcanal, Tulagi, the Eastern Solomons, and Tassafaronga.
 He was promoted to first lieutenant in October 1942, and to captain in April 1943.
+In July 1943, Myers became commanding officer of the Marine detachment on board the USS Minneapolis and participated in the Gilbert, Marshall, Marianas, and Western Caroline Islands campaigns.
 Returning briefly to the United States in October 1944, he was promoted to major in January 1945.

-Major Myers again returned to the Pacific area in June 1945, and served with the 5th Marines, 1st Marine Division, during the assault on Okinawa, and in the landing on and occupation of Northern China.
+Myers returned to the Pacific area in June 1945, and served with the 5th Marines, 1st Marine Division, during the assault on Okinawa, and in the landing on and occupation of Northern China.

 Inter-war years

-He returned to the United States in May 1946, and served at Mare Island, California, Norfolk, Virginia and Cherry Point, North Carolina.
+Myers returned to the United States in May 1946, and served at Mare Island, California, Norfolk, Virginia and Cherry Point, North Carolina.
 At Cherry Point, he served as Assistant G-4, Aircraft, Fleet Marine Force, Atlantic, and 2nd Marine Aircraft Wing, from August 1948 until May 1950.